-The NMJC Allied Health and Nursing Registered Nursing Program opened in 1969 and has been nationally accredited since 1975 by the National League for Nursing Accrediting Commission (NLNAC) or the Accreditation Commission for Education in Nursing (ACEN).
+The NMJC Registered Nursing Program opened in 1969 and has been nationally accredited since 1975 by the National League for Nursing Accrediting Commission (NLNAC) or the Accreditation Commission for Education in Nursing (ACEN).

-The mission of NMJC allied Health and Nursing RN Program is to promote success through learning by facilitating the acquisition of knowledge, skills, and attitudes required by entry-level nurses to provide safe, patient-centered, high quality, nursing care across the lifespan that is evidence-based for diverse individuals, families, and communities.
+The mission of NMJC as a comprehensive community college is to promote success through learning.
+The mission of NMJC Allied Health and Nursing RN Program is to promote success through learning by facilitating the acquisition of knowledge, skills, and attitudes required by entry-level nurses to provide safe, patient-centered, high quality, nursing care across the lifespan that is evidence-based for diverse individuals, families, and communities.
 The NMJC Allied Health and Nursing RN Program offers a two-year registered nursing education program - Associate of Applied Science in Nursing (AAS).
-The NMJC Allied Health and Nursing RN Program also offers a four-year registered nursing program - Bachelor of Science in Nursing (BSN) through partnership with the University of New Mexico.
-The curriculum for both programs includes classroom, laboratory, and supervised clinical instruction in real and simulated environments.
+The NMJC Allied Health and Nursing RN Program also offers an optional certificate of completion for Practical Nursing.
+The curriculum for both program options includes classroom, laboratory, and supervised clinical instruction in real and simulated environments.